iomicroservices/baselink-nuxt/content/services/tradespeople/locksmith/lock-repair.md

 What you get with lock repair

 #description
-A stiff, jammed or faulty lock doesn’t always need replacing.
-Our locksmiths{{ $doc.location }} diagnose the problem and carry out reliable repairs to restore function — whether it’s a loose latch, broken key mechanism, or worn internal part.
+A stiff, jammed or faulty lock doesn't always need replacing.
+Our locksmiths{{ $doc.location }} diagnose the problem and carry out reliable repairs to restore function — whether it's a loose latch, broken key mechanism, or worn internal part.

 #items